Tours and courses by certified local dive masters speaking English, Spanish and Mayan.

 Sharks know what they like to eat

 The majority of shark species choose to feed on smaller fish and invertebrates.
 Some of the larger species eat turtles, seals or even sea lions.
 Do sharks attack humans?
 Well yes, it has been known.
 But its usually in response to a perceived threat, or by mistake.
 Do sharks eat humans?
 No, not really.
-Humans, particularly neoprene clad humans are simply not on their list of favoured foods.
+Humans, particularly neoprene clad humans are simply not on their list of favored foods.

 Sharks are smart